iamciera/sister-of-pin1-material/README.md

 ## Code

-All R code can be run by setting working directory to location script.
+All R code can be run by setting working directory to location of script.